openharmony/docs/en/application-dev/reference/apis/js-apis-Context.md

 getBundleName(): Promise\<string>

-Obtains the bundle name of the current ability.
+Obtains the bundle name of this ability.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core